nvim-lua/kickstart.nvim/README.md

 ### Windows Installation
 The easiest way to install a C++ compiler is through the following commands:

-`Install chocolatey: Run choco install mingw in admin powershell.` `Refresh the env: refreshenv`
+`Install chocolatey: Run choco install mingw in admin powershell.`

-Run refreshenv to refresh to envoriment.
+`Refresh the env: refreshenv`

 Start Neovim.
 Installation may require installing build tools, and updating the run command for `telescope-fzf-native`